SalekurPolas/SalekurPolas/README.md

 ### Hi there 👋
-I'm Salekur Rahaman, a Computer Science Student who loves to do fun with AI and Android.
-I also work on PHP and Laravel for some of my school and personal projects.
-I love to play games and travel with friends.
+I'm Salekur Rahaman, a Computer Science Student who loves to do fun with AI and Flutter.
+I also work on PHP and Laravel.
+I love to play games and travel with friends and family.

 - 🔭 I’m currently working on a laravel project called [Lagbe](https://github.com/LagbeDev)
 - 🌱 I’m currently learning Flutter.